Celine Haidar: International career

-Internationally, Haidar has represented Lebanon in its under-18 and under-20 teams, including winning the 2022 WAFF U-18 Girls Championship.
-In 2024, she was selected to the senior team ahead of preparation for the WAFF Women's Championship.
-After four call-ups to the senior national team without playing, she had been set to make her senior debut against Iran in October 2024, but the Lebanese Football Association cancelled the match after further ground attacks by the Israel Defense Forces (IDF).
+Haidar represented Lebanon at under-18 and under-20 level.
+She was part of the Lebanon under-18 team that won the 2022 WAFF U-18 Girls Championship.

+In 2024, Haidar was called up to the Lebanon senior national team in preparation for the WAFF Women's Championship.
+She received several call-ups without making an appearance.
+She was subsequently expected to make her senior debut against Iran in October 2024, but the match was cancelled after further ground attacks by the Israel Defense Forces (IDF).